dbeef/blue/README.md

 Additionally, Blue requires compiler supporting at least C++ 11 standard and a platform providing at least OpenGL 4.3 / OpenGL ES 3.0 context.

-Tutorial code is provided under `examples` directory and will produce artifacts by default, unless `-DBLUE_EXAMPLES=OFF` is passed during CMake configuration.

-Examples cover:

-1. Create window
-2. Render triangle
-3. Load model (included) and render
-4. Same as 3, but with FPS camera
-5. Imgui integration (TODO)

 ### Building

 ```bash